-The whole project development will end in 2022 and also includes Monterrey city.
 The new tennis centre is part of the Rafa Nadal Academy upgrade, that is located in Manacor.
 The 17-time Grand Slam winner is the main face of the project, but behind it, there is his father Sebastian Nadal who manages his son's net worth.

 Cancun Centre will feature eight clay-courts, including three indoor, two paddle courts, a football court, gym, locker room and pro-shop.
 'We are very happy that in Mexico there is this kind of world-class sports projects, with the world no.